ZAdamMac/Tapestry/Documentation/FORUSERS.md

 **Suggested Minimum Hardware Requirements**
 - 4 GB RAM (Probably will run in less)
 - 3.0 GHz, 64-Bit Dual-Core Processor (or equivalent)
-- 10 GB or more unusued Hard Drive Space
+- 10 GB or more unused Hard Drive Space

 **Software Requirements**
 - Python v3.5 or Later